About Us

 woman in a white shirt with a black collar smiling

-Briana oversees the Center’s initiatives related to training and technical assistance.
-She manages a team of child nutrition experts who serve as the organization’s “go-to” on the federal nutrition programs, such as school breakfast, summer meals and SNAP.
-Briana’s nearly two decade career has been spent working at mission-driven organizations that strive to make our country a more equitable and just place for all.
-Prior to joining No Kid Hungry in 2016, Briana worked on school health initiatives at HealthCorps and the Alliance for a Healthier Generation.
-Before that, she spearheaded a diabetes and obesity prevention program for African-American men at Morehouse School of Medicine in Atlanta, GA and she also served as the first Wellstone Fellow for Social Justice at Families USA.
-Briana received her B.S. in Public Health from the Gillings School of Global Public Health at the University of North Carolina at Chapel Hill (home of the TarHeels).
-In her spare time, she serves as President of the Kenya Javon Webster Memorial Scholarship, volunteers in her local community and enjoys cooking, gardening, and spending quality time with her husband, two young sons and rescue dog, Polo.
-Briana’s commitment to social justice runs deep and drives her commitment to ensuring that no kid goes hungry.
+Briana oversees the Center for Best Practices' training and technical assistance initiatives.
+This team consists of child nutrition experts, the organization’s main resource for information on federal nutrition programs, and individuals responsible for the Center’s website and communication strategies, developing webinars, executing conferences, and other learning opportunities that connect more kids to the meals they need to thrive.
+Briana has devoted her twenty-year career to working at mission-driven organizations that enhance the health, wellness, and educational outcomes of those living in America.
+Before joining Share Our Strength in 2016, she worked on school health initiatives at HealthCorps and the Alliance for a Healthier Generation.
+Prior to that, she led a diabetes and obesity prevention program for Black men at Morehouse School of Medicine and served as the first Wellstone Fellow for Social Justice at Families USA.
+Briana earned her degree in Public Health from the Gillings School of Global Public Health at the University of North Carolina at Chapel Hill and continued her studies at Georgetown University’s McCourt School of Public Policy.
+In her spare time, she is the president of the Kenya Javon Webster Memorial Scholarship Board and serves on the board of the Alliance to End Hunger.
+Additionally, she volunteers at other non-profits in her local community and enjoys cooking, gardening, spending time at the beach, and being with her family.
+Raised in North Carolina by a family committed to social justice and equality, Briana was taught from a young age that all people, regardless of their race, gender, religion, or social status, deserve the right to reach their full potential.
+This foundational belief continues to drive her commitment and passion to ensure no child goes hungry.

 More Info